adebrecht661/asteroid-spring-sims/README.md

-# phobos
+# Bennu
+Can we spin Bennu up to live inside it?
-Exploration of a tumbling Phobos using the mass spring model.
+Using the mass spring model.